This search form (with id 2) does not exist!

 Dutch Carnaval Society the Boomerangs

 The following text is from a booklet published by the Federation of Netherlands Societies Ltd. in February 1985.
-The research for this booklet was done by Mijntje Hagen.
+The research for this booklet was done by Mijntje Hage.
 Nederlandse carnavalsvereniging De Boemerangs.
 The Boomerangs keep one of the oldest traditions of Europe alive, that is the yearly Festival before Lent, “Carnaval”.
 A

 Read More »